-2. Tarator Soup
+2. Tarator soup

-3. Shopska Salad
+3. Shopska salad

 This is a salad you will find in every menu when you’re visiting Bulgaria.
 The Shopska salad is simple and contains basic ingredients (cucumbers, onions, peppers, tomatoes, cheese, and parsley), but it’s also very tasty.
-In addition, the colours of its ingredients are also the ones found on the Bulgarian flag.
+In addition, the colors of its ingredients are also the ones found on the Bulgarian flag.

 Depending on the Bulgarian region you’re in, the taste of this meal will vary.
 However, even though the recipes are different, it always contains marinated cooked meat and vegetables, plus spices.
 Kavarma can be mild or hot, therefore if you’re not into spicy foods, ask beforehand or skip it!